alastair87-cyf/fundamentals-course/lessons/lesson-4.md

 \_\_[_Instructors see here for instructions_](../teacher-resources/instructor-notes-3.md#1-to-1-assessment)\_\_

-Each student will have a pairing session with one of the instructors to solve a programming problem using the Khan Academy Intro to JavaScript environment.
+Each trainee will have a pairing session with one of the instructors to solve a programming problem using the Khan Academy Intro to JavaScript environment.
 We'll see how you're getting on, what help you need, and hopefully you'll get some tips from the instructor!

 ## Kahoot - again! \(15 minutes\)